Consulting

 Ian has experience in the preparation of Studies and Policies relating to all facets of land development and natural resource management.
 He has also facilitated many community planning exercises and Strategies and has had a wealth of experience in all facets of Community Consultation.

-He has undertaken 12 study tours to the USA and Canada where he has investigated rural and fringe metropolitan planning issues in California, British Colombia, Florida, Indiana, Kansas, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New York, Nevada, Ohio, Oregon, Ontario, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia and Washington.
-He has also presented 9 papers at the American Planners Association Annual Conference on the issues of preservation of agricultural land, metropolitan fringe issues and growth management on the fringe of Sydney and preparing strategies for rural land as well as planning for vineyards.
-He has made presentations to Community groups and Organisations in America and has made presentations to Conferences and Seminars in Australia and New Zealand on the same topics.
+He has undertaken 14 study tours to the USA and Canada and one of the United Kingdom where he has investigated rural, fringe metropolitan planning issues and urban agriculture in British Colombia, Colorado, California, Florida, Hawaii, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, New Hampshire, New York, Nevada, Ohio, Oregon, Ontario, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia and Washington.
+He has also presented 10 papers at the American Planners Association Annual Conference on the issues of preservation of agricultural land, metropolitan fringe issues and growth management on the fringe of Sydney and preparing strategies for rural land as well as planning for vineyards.
+Ian also was invited to talk at the Royal Town Planning Institute Planning Convention in 2011 on Food Security issues and planning.
+He has made presentations to Community groups and Organisations in America and Canada and has made presentations to Conferences and Seminars in Australia on the same topics.

-He is a Part Time Lecturer on Rural Planning matters and regular guest lecturer at the University of NSW where he has presented papers to the annual Planning Law and Practice Short Course and given lectures to undergraduates.
+He is a Part Time Lecturer on Rural Planning and Stratigic Planning matters and regular guest lecturer at the University of NSW where he has presented papers to the Planning Law and Practice Short Course and given lectures to undergraduates.
 He also has given lectures annually to the University of Wollongong Faculty of Law and Geography courses, University of Technology Sydney Faculty of Design Architecture Building and Macquarie University Faculty of Science.
 During Ian's study tours he has given lectures to Universities of Kansas State, New York, Pennsylvania and Tennessee on Rural and Metropolitan Fringe Planning Issues in Australia.
+Ian has also been course director and lecturer for the Rural Development Assessment and Strategic Planning Short Course Professional Development series in a number of centres around NSW.

 Ian's expertise in the area of Rural Planning has been acknowledged by his representation on State Government Committees such as the Intensive Agriculture Consultative Committee, Sustainable Agriculture in Sydney Working Group and the Hawkesbury Nepean Advisory Committee - Environment and Scenic Quality and Rural Lands Working Parties as well as the Royal Australian Planning Institute NSW Divisional Committee and Policy and Environment and Local Government and Rural and Regional Affairs Committees and the Awards for Excellence in Planning Comittee.